sherlock-audit/2022-11-isomorph-judging/README.md

 **kree-dotcom**

-Sponsor confirmed, will fix.
-Appears to be a duplicate of issue #43 's footnote.

-**kree-dotcom**

 Fixed https://github.com/kree-dotcom/Velo-Deposit-Tokens/commit/23ff5653b555b11c9f4dead7ff5a72d50eac5788

-We have taken a different approach to that suggested by the auditor, theirs looked valid though.
+We have taken a different approach to that suggested by the auditor.
 We added the checks on lines 82 and 123 that validate any depositReceipt being withdrawn was originally minted by that Depositor contract.
 Other lines changed in this commit relate to #47 .

+**0x00052**

+Fixes look good.
+Splits withdrawFromGauge into to an internal and external function with the external function checking that the NFT was created by that depositor